Custom Number Format Excel (Table of Contents)

 How to Create a Custom Number Format in Excel?
 (Using Shortcut Key)

-Normal formatting is available under Home tab.
+Normal formatting is available under the Home tab.
 In order to do the custom formatting, we need to right click on the specific cell and select Format Cells.

 The shortcut key to formatting is Ctrl + 1.